 Again, we’ll ensure you have more specific instructions before your procedure.
 Following those instructions will speed your recovery and keep you safe.

-Of course, we understand you likely still have a lot of questions about the Acupulse CO2 laser, and we welcome those.
+Of course, we understand you likely still have a lot of questions about the Acupulse CO2 laser in Dallas, and we welcome those.
 Our highly-trained team wants you to be completely comfortable before moving forward with any procedure.
 And you can trust us to only recommend a procedure if it’s right for your specific needs.

-If you’re a resident of Dallas, Plano, Southlake or anywhere else in the North Texas region, please call North Texas Plastic Surgery today at (866) 936-2309 for a free consultation and examination.
+If you’re a resident of Dallas, Plano, Southlake or anywhere else in the North Texas region, please call North Texas Plastic Surgery today for a free consultation and examination.